 Academics from UTS Faculty of Engineering and IT worked closely with Telstra to identify and understand their specific needs.
 Collaboration over several months resulted in a range of intensive short courses developed for Telstra employees in data analytics, data engineering and machine learning.
 Upskilling courses for non-technical employees were also included, like data literacy fundamentals.

 Telstra team members engaged in a rapid rollout of eight-week data upskilling courses co-designed by Telstra and UTS.
-Courses focused on enhance learning, combining weekly virtual face-to-face tutorials with live Q & A sessions to support interactive self-paced learning.
+Courses focused on enhanced learning, combining weekly virtual face-to-face tutorials with live Q & A sessions to support interactive self-paced learning.